jakobwesthoff/colorizer/README.md

 # Colorizer - A bash library for XML-like ansi coloring

-**Colorizer** allows the easy usage of ANSI color coded output in bash scripts using an XML-like syntax
+**Colorizer** allows the easy usage of ANSI color coded output in shell scripts using an XML-like syntax

 ## Usage and Examples